Jimjule/GBooks-Reading-List/README.md

 - Break BookList into smaller classes
 - Search by author, publisher, or other
 - Limit returned data to 5 books

+# Known Bugs

+- Tests do not run together, must be individually run
+- Will only save books from the first search each time the program is run